 Let’s look at a B2C journey: a user who wants racecar parts is going to have a much different search behavior than a user looking for a racecar toys for their child.
 But since they have similar keywords, it’s important to understand your buyer personas so the terms can be easily found for both parties.

-Once you have your defined personas, create a plan for the keywords you already rank for and keywords you want to rank for.
+Once you have your defined personas, you need to create a plan for the keywords you already rank for and keywords you want to rank for.

 A good easy structure to follow is the PIE method.
-It’s something we recommend to our customers when during onboarding.
+It’s something we recommend to our customers at the beginning of our onboarding process.

 The term PIE, in this instance stands, for Protect, Improve, and Expand.